 Documentary Production.
 Students will work in a highly collaborative environment to create and produce a one-hour documentary on a topic relevant to the community or region.
 The production will meet broadcast standards, and will be aired on ABC Channel 7 in Sarasota.
-Areas covered in this course will include: presentation skills, research, budgeting, concept and story development, scheduling and coordination, storyboarding, show package design, camera and audio operation, field production, interviewing techniques, post-production, and editina.
-Credits: 3 Lecture Hours: 0 Studio Hours: 6 Clock Hours: 3 Prereauisites: Students must have previously taken ELEC 231 ART Network Studio Elective and/or have a minimum of one semester of active involvement in the ART Network Club.
+Areas covered in this course will include: presentation skills, research. budgeting, concept and story development, scheduling and coordination, storyboarding, show package design, camera and audio operation, field production, interviewing techniques, postproduction, and editing.

+ELEC 231

+And/or have a minimum of one semester of active involvement in the ART Network Club.